eramons/techblog/content/post/thinkpadw500.md

  * Connect the Live Ubuntu USB drive (the same one used at the beginning)
  * Connect an USB keyboard

-USB was working, so I was able to use the keyboard and to select and boot Ubuntu from the external drive.
+USB was working, so I was able to use the keyboard to select and boot Ubuntu from the external drive.
 However after a warning indicating _critical temperature reached_ I shutted down again.
-To complete the boot and to keep the temperature down, the thermal grease which was misplaced during disassembling had to be replaced.
+To keep the temperature down, the thermal grease which was misplaced during disassembling had to be replaced.
 I ordered a tube of the grease.

 To replace the grease, the fun must be disassembled: